-3 Empirical methodology and data
+3 Empirical methodology

 Our paper aims to test whether the pre-crisis cash position of a firm relative to its industry rivals is a strong predictor of long-term investment after a financial crisis.
-In this section, we explain the empirical methodology for our investment regressions and discuss the data and variables used for this analysis.
+In this section, we explain the empirical methodology for our investment regressions and the way we deal with the concern that a firm's cash position might be endogenously related to its investment decisions.

-3.1 Empirical methodology
+3.1 Local projections

-We use a local projections framework (Jordà, 2005) to study how an SME's cash position going into the crisis affects its investment during and after the crisis.9 Local projections allow us to estimate how a firm's investment over horizon j > 0 responds to the financial crisis conditional on the firm's pre-crisis cash position relative to its rivals.
+We use a local projections framework (Jordà, 2005) to study how an SME's cash position going into the crisis affects its investment during and after the crisis.
+Local projections allow us to estimate how a firm's investment over horizon j > 0 responds to the financial crisis conditional on the firm's pre-crisis cash position relative to its rivals.
 As the global financial crisis was unexpected, it is unlikely that firms were hoarding cash prior to the crisis in anticipation of a credit supply shock that would affect their ability to invest once the crisis hit.